 As a private citizen, chapter members have the right to make their voices heard in government.
-However, AACN, as a 501(c)3 not-for-profit association, must comply with restrictions placed on lobbying and on political activities.
-These IRS restrictions limit the association to an insubstantial amount of lobbying.
+However, as a 501(c)3 not-for-profit association, AACN must comply with restrictions placed on lobbying and on political activities.
+These Federal restrictions limit the association to an insubstantial amount of lobbying.
+Learn more here.